dart-lang/language/working/1426-extension-types/feature-specification-views.md

-*For example, it can occur as the declared type of a variable or parameter, as the return type of a function or getter, as a type argument in a type, as the representation type of an extension or view, as the type in the `onPart` of a try/catch statement, or in a type test `o is V` or a type cast `o as V`, or as the body of a type alias.
+*For example, it can occur as the declared type of a variable or parameter, as the return type of a function or getter, as a type argument in a type, as the representation type of a view, as the on-type of an extension, as the type in the `onPart` of a try/catch statement, in a type test `o is V`, in a type cast `o as V`, or as the body of a type alias.
 It is also allowed to create a new instance where one or more view types occur as type arguments.*

 A compile-time error occurs if the type `V<S1, ..
 Sk>` is not regular-bounded.